 Not only does this put fast food joints on high alert, but if you’re a mid-range restaurant, what do you do?
 It used to be there were only a few different levels of burgers.
 You have the fast food, the mid-range restaurant, then the high-end.
 Now with places like Shake Shack and Smashburger opening and taking over this field there is more competition for this 73 billion dollar business.
 They aren’t quite fast food, because what fast food place talks about their locally sourced lettuce, there is something higher quality about them that gets guests in the door.
 And we love reading stories like this about local burger joints that embrace new technology and ingredients into their concepts!

-The best thing to do is listen to what the guests want.
+The burger industry should listen to what the guests want

 46% of consumers want more chicken burgers, with a close following of 42% wanting more turkey.
 Red meat has been somewhat labeled as a treat meal, and not a part of a regular diet- so a white meat burger can get those guests who don’t want to indulge as much.